Cervical cancerDysplasia; Human papillomasvirus

 (For more information on pre-cancer, see the Diagnosis and Screening section of this report.)

 Invasive Cervical Cancer

+In early stages, the cancer is confined to the cervix.
 In later stages, the original cancer may spread to areas surrounding the uterus and cervix or near organs such as the bladder or rectum.
-It may also spread to distant sites in the body through the bloodstream or the lymph nodes.
+As cancer advances, it may spread further (metastasize) to distant sites in the body through the bloodstream or the lymph nodes.

 The human papillomavirus (HPV) is the main cause and risk factor of cervical cancer.
 Nearly all cases of cervical cancer are caused by HPV.
 In general, doctors assume that a woman with cervical cancer has been infected with HPV.

 HPV is a very common sexually transmitted virus.
 There are many different types of HPV: